Horace Greeley: War breaks out

 After Lincoln's election, there was talk of secession in the South.
 The Tribune was initially in favor of peaceful separation, with the South becoming a separate nation.
 According to an editorial on November 9:

 Similar editorials appeared through January 1861, after which Tribune editorials took a hard line on the South, opposing concessions.
 Williams concludes that "for a brief moment, Horace Greeley had believed that peaceful secession might be a form of freedom preferable to civil war".
 This brief flirtation with disunion would have consequences for Greeley—it was used against him when he ran for president in 1872.

 In the days leading up to Lincoln's inauguration, the Tribune headed its editorial columns each day, in large capital letters: "No compromise!/No concession to traitors!/The Constitution as it is!"
 Greeley attended the inauguration, sitting close to Senator Douglas, as the Tribune hailed the beginning of Lincoln's presidency.
 When southern forces attacked Fort Sumter, the Tribune regretted the loss of the fort, but applauded the fact that war to subdue the rebels, who formed the Confederate States of America, would now take place.
 The paper criticized Lincoln for not being quick to use force.

 Through the spring and early summer of 1861, Greeley and the Tribune beat the drum for a Union attack.
 "On to Richmond", a phrase coined by a Tribune stringer, became the watchword of the newspaper as Greeley urged the occupation of the rebel capital of Richmond before the Confederate Congress could meet on July 20.
-In part because of the public pressure, in mid July Lincoln sent the half-trained Union Army into the field at the First Battle of Manassas, where it was soundly beaten.
+In part because of the public pressure, in mid-July Lincoln sent the half-trained Union Army into the field at the First Battle of Bull Run, where it was soundly beaten.
 The defeat threw Greeley into despair, and he may have suffered a nervous breakdown.